mkenny10/RNA_seq/MasterNotes.md

 grep -wFf signif_geneIDs GCF_000182965.3_ASM18296v3_genomic.gtf|grep "protein_coding"|cut -f9|cut -d ";" -f1,3,5 > signif_gene_annot_info
 ```

-The resultant gene names and IDs are included in the attached file signif_gene_annot_info, and this information was appended to the signif_TH-vTH+ file to create the modified calb_TH-_v_TH+_allgenes file.
+The resultant gene names and IDs are included in the attached file signif_gene_annot_info, and this information was appended to the signif_TH-vTH+.csv file to create the modified calb_TH-_v_TH+_allgenes file (also within DESeq2_analysis).

 # Gene Ontology Enrichment